simurai/simurai.com/_posts/2016-11-27-css-methodologies.md

 As you can see, there are many different use cases and that’s why debating about CSS methodologies can be hard without knowing each other’s context.

 Some closing thoughts: You don’t have to settle on a single CSS methodology, you also borrow different aspects and create your own.
 Tailor one to your specific need.
-Remember that switching to new and shiny style of authoring CSS (pun intended) is possible and sometimes is a must.
+Remember that switching to a new style of authoring CSS is possible and sometimes is a must.
 Like when a project starts out as a simple prototype but then later grows into a more complex project with many team members.
 As with any big change in codebase, switching to the new way to write CSS can be quite time consuming and brittle.
 So a little planing upfront can save lots of headaches later on.
 Happy choosing!

 ---